| | Danish Audio ConnecT CT1 Audio

 2 shows the separation, relative to the output of the driven

-channel, at -10dB attenuation with approximately 1.5V RMS out of the
+-10dB attenuation with approximately 1.5V RMS out of the

 driven channel.
 The nondriven input was terminated with a 150Ohm resistor